Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/custom-resources.md

 KongConsumers have a `consumerGroups` array.
 Adding a KongConsumerGroup's name to that array will add that consumer to that consumer group.

-Applying a `konghq.com/plugins: <KongPlugin name>` to a KongConsumerGroup will then execute that plugin on every consumer in the consumer group.
+Applying a `konghq.com/plugins: <KongPlugin name>` annotation to a KongConsumerGroup will then execute that plugin on every consumer in the consumer group.

 {% endif_version %}